 EXCLUSIONS: This procedure does not apply to activities that only need authorization under Section 10 of the Rivers and Harbors Act of 1899.
-Section 10 of the Rivers and Harbors Act of 1899-only activities are covered by LOP procedures at 33 CFR § 325(e)(1)(i).
-However, if the proposed activity requires authorization under both Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act of 1899, this procedure may be used.
-Bridges and pipelines constructed over waters covered under Section 10 of the Rivers and Harbors Act of 1899 are not authorized under this procedure and require coordination with the United States Coast Guard under Section 9 of the Rivers and Harbors Act of 1899.
+Section 10 of the Rivers and Harbors of 1899-only activities are covered under certain nationwide permit, LOP procedures at 33 CFR § 325.2(e)(1)(i), or standard individual permit procedures at 33 CFR 325.2(a).
+However, if the proposed activity requires authorization under both Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors of 1899, this procedure may be used.
+Bridges and pipelines constructed over waters covered under Section 10 of the Rivers and Harbors of 1899 are not authorized under this procedure and require coordination with the United States Coast Guard under Section 9 of the Rivers and Harbors Act of 1899.

 WATER QUALITY CERTIFICATION: A Department of the Army permit, if otherwise warranted, would not be issued on this project until the Clean Water Act Section 401 Water Quality Certification has been issued or waived and the Section 401(a)(2) process has been completed with the United States Environmental Protection Agency.
-The Corps will submit a Clean Water Act Section 401 Water Quality Certification request to the Ohio Environmental Protection Agency and copy the neighboring jurisdictions (Kentucky Division of Water, and West Virginia Department of Environmental Protection).
+The Corps will submit a Clean Water Act Section 401 Water Quality Certification request to the West Virginia Department of Environmental Protection and copy the neighboring jurisdictions (Kentucky Division of Water, Ohio Environmental Protection Agency, Virginia Department of Environmental Quality, Pennsylvania Department of Environmental Protection, and Maryland Department of the Environment).
 The Reasonable Period of Time for the certifying authorities to act on the Clean Water Act Section 401 Water Quality Certification will be 60 days from their receipt of a valid certification request.
 A waiver may be explicit or will be deemed to occur if the certifying authority fails or refuses to act on a request for certification within 60 days after receipt of a valid certification request.